TCNCoalition/tcn-backend-aws/README.md

+# TCN Coalition Unified Backend Reference Imlpementation

+This repo is a work in progress and is forked from the [CoEpi backend repo](https://github.com/Co-Epi/coepi-backend-aws), where much of the unified interoperability work has been championed.
+Issues must be opened there until the unified backend work is fully transferred to the TCNCoalition GitHub.

 # TCN Server on AWS

 This repo contains server and infrastructure code for deploying and running CoEpi Cloud API on AWS.